First Market Logic Insights Executive Roundtable at American Express HQ in New York

 AI and insights organisations

 Panellists agreed that AI technologies could deliver freedom for insights organizations to partner with the business to develop a strategy.
-For example, cognitive search is an effective way “to free data from silos and ensure that it contributes to strategy.”
+For example, it was agreed that cognitive search is an effective way “to free data from silos and ensure that it contributes to strategy.”

 The panel then led a lively discussion on knowledge alliances, where non-competing companies align like airlines to pool resources for new research perspectives on key topics at reduced costs, and the critical issue of change management to effectively introduce new insights platforms and ensure the workforce uses them.BACK TO roundtables